 Easy-to-follow video tutorials help you learn software, creative, and business skills.Become a member

-The courtesy is one of the most complex business writing concepts with much psychological impact.
-The 2 prongs of courteous writing are: Writing with a positive tone, and writing from your reader's viewpoint.
-Let's 1st discuss the importance of having a positive tone, and how to achieve it.
+- The courtesy is one of the most complex business-writing concepts with much psychological impact.
+The two prongs of courteous writing are writing with a positive tone, and writing from your reader's viewpoint.
+Let's first discuss the importance of having a positive tone and how to achieve it.
 A positive tone results from positive words.
-Negative words, often referred to as "red flag words," cause us to have negative reactions.
+Negative words often referred to as red flag words causes to have negative reactions.
 Negative words come in a variety of categories.

-The obvious "no" or "not" words, the negative connotation words, reminders of the negative situation, preachy words, and doubtful words.
-Think how you react when someone says to you: "You can't, you won't be able to, you failed."
-Human nature is such that we immediately become defensive, and reply with something such as: "Well, it wasn't my fault, no one told me."
-Or, "You didn't make it clear what you wanted."
-Here's an example: The 1st thing someone says to you when you arrive to work is, "you forgot to turn off the lights "last night before you left."
-Maybe you're a kinder person than I am and might respond with: "Thank you for reminding me, "I'll try to do better next time."
-My response would probably be: "Everyone "expects me to do everything," or, "That's "not in my job description."
-If you can keep out all, or at least most of the negatives, then you reduce your reader's resistance.
+The obvious "no" or "not" words.
+The negative connotation words.
+Reminders of the negative situation.
+Preachy words and doubtful words.
+Think how you react when someone says to you, "You can't."
+"You won't be able to."
+"You failed."
+Human nature is such that we immediately become defensive and reply with something such as, "Well, it wasn't my fault."
+"No one told me."
+Or "You didn't make it clear what you wanted."
+Here's an example.
+The first thing someone says to you when you arrived to work is "You forgot to turn off the lights last night" "before you left."
+Maybe you're a kinder person than I am and might respond with, "Thank you for reminding me."
+"I'll try to do better next time."
+My response would probably be, "Everyone expects me to do everything," or "That's not in my job description."
+If you can keep out all or at least most of the negatives, then you reduce your reader's resistance.

-The 2nd part of courteous writing is called "reader's benefit" or "you viewpoint."
-Always ask yourself what the reader gets, rather than focusing on what you, the writer, are giving, or your emotional state.
+Always ask yourself what the reader gets rather than focusing on what you, the writer, are giving or your emotional state.
 Put yourself in your reader's position.
 Try to think like that reader.
-How would you react if you received that message?
-Look at this sentence: "I am happy to inform you that we are giving you a $10 discount."
-The writer is telling the reader how she feels, rather than giving the reader the news that she really wants.
+How would you react if you receive that message?
+Look at this sentence.
+I'm happy to inform you that we are giving you a $10 discount.
+The writer is telling the reader how she feels rather than giving the reader the news that she really wants.

-Human nature is that we all want to know, "What's in it for me?"
-And we want a tone that doesn't cause us to become defensive or insulted.
+Human nature is that we all want to know what's in it for me.
+We want a tone that doesn't cost us to become defensive or insulted.
 Writing courteously is a win-win situation.
 The writer makes the reader feel valued.